In This Article

 Ahead, marvel at 25 pixie cuts for curly hair we're in love with.

 Meet the Expert

 - Gina Rivera is the founder of Phenix Salon Suites.
 She is also the creator of Colours by Gina and the By Gina hair product line.

-- Anastasia Stylianou is an internationally acclaimed hairstylist and creative and artistic director of Umberto Giannini.
-She is the founder of Rehab Styling and is a specialist in curly hair.
+- Anastasia Stylianou is an internationally acclaimed hairstylist and creative and artistic director.
+She is a specialist in curly hair.

 Evan Rachel Wood

 Keeping length in the center with tapered sides is what we call a hair power move.
 Evan Rachel Wood swept her curls over to one side for a touch of flair while her subtle highlights serve to naturally brighten her complexion.
 To replicate her elegant pixie, Rivera says to create height by adding root boost to the longer hair at the crown.
 "Using a round brush, direct hair off of the face and then curl the ends using a round brush or large barrel curling iron.
 Finish with a natural hold hairspray ($17).
 I recommend Clutch by Gina," she says.

 You can't talk about pixie cuts without mentioning Halle Berry.
 Her iconic tousled 'do will always reign supreme and looks timeless to this day.
 While this style is more relaxed and wavy than curly, the length at the top here is still perfect for her natural texture.